top of page

 How Breathwork Improves Vascular Flexibility: A Game-Changer for Athletes

-When most people think about breathwork, they imagine stress relief , meditation, or better sleep.
+When most people think about breathwork, they imagine stress relief, meditation, or better sleep.
 But for athletes, there’s a hidden superpower in every inhale and exhale: vascular flexibility.
 This is the ability of your blood vessels to expand and contract efficiently, and it plays a huge role in endurance, recovery, and overall performance.
 Here’s how breathwork can give your arteries a serious upgrade.
 What is Vascular Flexibility?
-Vascular flexibility refers to how adap
+Vascular flexibility refers to how adapt

 Richard Edgerton